stefan-kolb/nucleus/README.md

 ```

 You can't create, delete or update a vendor at runtime because they represent the logic to communicate with their platform.
+All developers that want to have more information on how to add a new vendor can take a look at the instructions: [Add a vendor (or implement a new adapter)](wiki/implement_new_adapter.md)

 #### Providers